 Preservation of Roof Waterproofing.
 Bare roofing membranes, which are subjected to extremes of temperature and intense direct sunlight, deteriorate more quickly than do those protected by plantings.
-Not only do plants moderate the air temperature, their leaves disperse sunlight which would otherwise impinge directly on waterproofing materials.
+Not only do plants moderate the air temperature, but their leaves also disperse the sunlight that would otherwise impinge directly on waterproofing materials.
 This layer of protection adds up to longer material lifespan-and reduced membrane maintenance and replacement costs.